Stochastic maximum principle for problems with delay with general dependence on the past: The controlled problem and the stochastic maximum principle

-We now introduce an approximated version of the (\ref{ABSDEtrascinata-aggiunta-mu}), since such equation does not make sense in differential form and we cannot apply the Ito formula.
-First we notice that with $\mu$ decomposed as in (\ref{dec:mu_h}), equation (\ref{ABSDEtrascinata-aggiunta-mu}) can be rewritten as
+Since (\ref{ABSDEtrascinata-aggiunta-mu}) does not make sense in differential form and we cannot apply the Ito formula, we now introduce an approximated version of equation (\ref{ABSDEtrascinata-aggiunta-mu}), along the lines we have described at the beginning of the proof.
+First we notice that with $\mu$ decomposed into $\bar\mu$ and $\mu(0)$ as in (\ref{dec:mu_h}), equation (\ref{ABSDEtrascinata-aggiunta-mu}) can be rewritten as